tewarid/tewarid.github.io/_posts/2011/2011-04-26-stream-live-webm-video-to-browser-using-node.js-and-gstreamer.md

 ### The code

 We spawn a GStreamer pipeline to mux a WebM stream, and stream it using the `tcpserversink` element.
-After we receive a request from the browser, at port 8001, we create a TCP client to receive the WebM stream, and forward it to the browser.
+After we receive a request at port 8001 from a browser, we create a TCP client socket to receive the WebM stream, and forward it to the browser.

 {% gist ebb075bbcbfb5c3d83dc7429647748a7 %}